WojcioTrue/particle_background/README.md

 ## General Information
 - Smooth animation for background particles.
 - Getting better understanding how particles can be generated, animated and modified.
+- Learning how `Window.requestAnimationFrame()` work.
+- modifying CSS properieties of particle using JavaScript.
+- working on HTMLCollection.